skycoin/skywire/README.md

     └──skychat
 ```

-to 'install' these executables to the `GOPATH`
+'install' these executables to the `GOPATH`:
 ```
 make install
 ```

-For more options, run `make help`
+For more options, run `make help`.

 ## Config Gen